Laniyee/Laniyee/README.md

 - 👀 I’m interested in cloud engineering/development
 - 🌱 I’m currently learning software engineering at ALX Holberton
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me via mail olaniyi0201@gmail.com
+- 📫 You can reach me via mail  olaniyi0201@gmail.com

 <!---
 Laniyee/Laniyee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.